Olympics-Nigerian delegate is first hospitalised with COVID-19 -media | Health

 De Minaur returned two positive tests in Spain before he was due to fly to Japan, David Hughes, the AOC's chief medical officer, told a news conference.
 Another Olympic dream crushed was that of U.S. basketball star Bradley Beal, after USA Basketball said on Thursday the Washington Wizards star would miss the Games after entering coronavirus protocols at a training camp in Las Vegas.

 The coronavirus has infected several athletes and others involved with the Games, which start on July 23, even as infections spread in Tokyo and experts warn worse may lie ahead.
-On Friday, top government spokesman Katsunobu Kato told a news conference that a Ugandan athlete had gone missing, with police and the team's host city in western Japan mounting a search.
+On Friday, top government spokesman Katsunobu Kato told a news conference that a Ugandan athlete had gone missing, with police and the team's host city, Izumisano in western Japan, mounting a search.
+Izumisano city authorities identified the missing athlete as Julius Ssekitoleko, 20, and public broadcaster NHK said he was a weightlifter.
+Reuters was not immediately able to reach the Ugandan delegation for comment.

 On Friday Bach visited Hiroshima, the first city to suffer an atomic bombing, to deliver what organizers have called a message of peace on the first day of an "Olympic Truce", an ancient tradition to cease hostilities during the Games.
 Bach laid a wreath at the Hiroshima Peace Memorial Park cenotaph and called the Games a "beacon of hope" for a peaceful future.